mcknightlabs/rtmup/_posts/tech-design/2018-02-05-startupjob.md

 <hr>

 **Rewind to late 2011.** While researching Internet governance during grad school at LSE, I came across the backstories of high-achieving startup founders like Elon Musk and Jeff Bezos.
-I was awestruck and inspired; it seemed like these people were actually moving the needle, creating meaningful change.
+I was awestruck and inspired; it seemed like these people were actually moving the needle, creating meaningful change in the world.

 I wanted in.
 I wanted to help build something of value.
+I wanted to join a startup.

-As I prepared for my final exams, I started applying for various tech and design positions in DC and LA.

-None of my initial leads panned out, and I returned to North Carolina when my lease expired in London.
+As I prepared for my final LSE exams, I started applying for various entry-level tech and design positions in DC and LA.
+Unfortunately, none of my initial leads panned out, and I returned to North Carolina when my lease expired in London.

-To save money while continuing my job hunt, I stayed with my parents for a couple of months.
+To save money while continuing the job hunt, I stayed with my parents for a couple of months.
+During that time, I leveraged my novice web-development skills to customize a Wordpress portfolio template.
+The site highlighted my experience as a videographer and a few graphic and web design projects I had worked on in school.

-My family didn't have any startup connections.
-I simply browsed the big job boards – Monster, Indeed, etc. As I came across positions I thought were a good fit, I sent out emails into that great darkness.
+My family did not have any startup connections or a background in tech, so I simply browsed the big job boards – Monster, Indeed, etc. As I came across positions I thought might be a good fit, I worked hard to tailor my application and sent out emails into the darkness.

-One of the startups I cold contacted was Industry Dive, a DC-based B2B media company that was searching for a marketing intern.
+One of the startups I contacted was Industry Dive, a DC-based B2B media company that was searching for a marketing intern.

-Although I lacked a marketing background, I knew I was overqualified for the position and could sell my enthusiasm.
+Although I lacked a marketing background, I knew I could sell my enthusiasm and history of success in other areas.

-I had also spent a good deal of time updating my design portfolio website which I believed would give me an edge.

-Five hours after I emailed him a tailored cover letter and resume, the COO, Ryan Willumson, replied to my message.
-He asked to set up a brief phone interview.
+Five hours after I emailed him a cover letter and resume, the COO, Ryan Willumson, replied to my message.
+He asked to set up a brief phone interview that week.

-We talked two days later, and it apparently went pretty well.

-The day after the call, Willumson invited me to join the Industry Dive team for the next ten weeks.
+The intro call went well, and Willumson invited me to join the Industry Dive team for a period of ten weeks.

-I accepted.
-It was a foot in the door at a startup, and I was thrilled.
+I accepted; it was a foot in the door at a startup, and I was thrilled.

 As the internship start date neared, I drove up to Baltimore to stay with one of my undergrad roommates.
-I crashed on his couch for a couple of nights, driving to DC at 6am each morning to find a sixth-month sublet.
+I crashed on his couch for a couple of nights, driving to DC at 6am each morning to search for a sixth-month sublet.
 With only an internship secured, a grad school loan to repay, and dwindling savings, I couldn't afford a longer lease.

 After viewing about a dozen rooms in and around DC, I joined a four person group house in Alexandria.
-It was over an hour and fifteen minute commute to the office by public transit, but it worked well financially.
+It was more than an hour commute to the office by public transit, but it worked well financially.
 I had saved just enough money from a job I held during grad school to cover the security deposit and first two months of rent.

 A few weeks into the internship, the founders approached me about the possibility of a full-time position.
 They told me to come back to them with a salary number by the end of the week.